Desyncfy/dock/spec.md

 -m OR --manager <package manager>
 ```

-DOES: searchs for package to verify it exists, creates new container with image, runs package manager
+DOES: searchs for package to verify it exists, creates new container with image, runs package manager<br>
 MISC: adds package to json file to remember what to update/with what manager

 >dock search [pkg]